tara-ride/tararide_mobile/README.md

-# tararide_mobile
+# Tara Ride Mobile

-A new Flutter project.
+A new Flutter project for Tara Ride Mobile Application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Tara Ride is a Mobile App for ride-sharing.
+This is the initial setup of the app.
+More documentations to follow.

 A few resources to get you started if this is your first Flutter project: